 The picture in this blog post features Mr. Schorr and me in front of his latest painting, Portrait of a Woman VI, one in a series of compositions depicting a mysterious, female acquaintance of the artist.
 Mr. Schorr has been referred to as, "the Mattise or Picasso of America."
 This canvas does show the influence of these two renown artists on his painting style.
 He tried hard to get me to take this portrait home, but I resisted.

-Creativity is a facinating phenomenon.
+Creativity is a fascinating phenomenon.
 Visiting art galleries is one way to learn about this human oddity.
-I never tire of viewing and criticizing works of art, an anomaly I find peculiar, given I can't even draw a compelling "stick figure!"
+I never tire of viewing and criticizing works of art, an anomaly I find peculiar, given I can't even draw a compelling stick figure!

 Enjoy the, slightly long, Scottsdale ArtWalk video and when in Scottsdale, take the time to visit Scottsdale's Art District.
 You won't be disappointed!

 If you loved this post, let us know in the comments below and share with someone who you think might enjoy it as well.
 Follow us on social media for more affordable luxury solo travel tips, tricks, stories and advice.
 Click on the links below!